 Ipoh is historically a tin-mining town and is for mountain temples, amazing food, Kellie's Castle and caves.

-Some exclusive resorts in Ipoh have unique caves and natural spas which make them quite exclusive and popular location for a weekend retreat from Kuala Lumpur.
+Some exclusive resorts in Ipoh have unique caves and natural spas which make them quite an exclusive and popular location for a weekend retreat from Kuala Lumpur.
 One of these locations is the Banjaran Hot Springs Retreat .

 Hot spas are also located inside Lost World of Tumbun and operate till midnight.
 The entry fee in the evening is RM 10.
-You will have access to steam baths, hot steam caves and artificial formation.
+You will have access to steam baths, hot steam caves and artificial formations.
 The experience is very enjoyable and rejuvenating.

 Lost World of Tambun

 Lost World of Tambun is located next to the Sunway Hotel.
 Check out weekend deals before planning your trip.
 Start early from KL to get the most out of your trip to Lost World of Tumbun as there is a number of activities for visitors from all age groups.
 There is a water park with massive wave generators, Hot spas, Animal Kingdom and joyrides.
 Check Online ticket Prices for Lost World of Tambun.

 Other interesting places to visit near Ipoh include Taiping and Cameroon Highlands.